CartoDB/academy/courses/06-intermediate-design/lesson-1.md

 ## Bubble Wizard

 Like choropleth maps, bubble maps let your audience compare places by how much of an attribute they have.
-The Bubble wizard creates a proportional symbol map based on a numbers column in your dataset.
+The Bubble wizard creates proportionately-sized symbol map based on a numbers column in your dataset.
 Locations with higher numbers have larger circle markers.
 The circles can represent areas or exact locations, so this wizard is flexible enough to use whether your dataset includes points or polygons.
 You can also choose a Quantification method, see more about that above.

-An advantage bubble maps have is that they can represent either raw or normalized numbers.
-Also, showing magnitude by circle size instead of polygon color means that your information will be communicated clearly even for easily-overlooked small polygons.
+An advantage of bubble maps have is that they can represent either raw or normalized numbers.
+Also, showing magnitude by circle size instead of polygon color means that your information will be communicated clearly even for easily-overlooked small polygons and for people with color blindness.
 In the choropleth below, Russia is more noticeable than Japan because of it's much larger polygon size.
 Notice how that dominance disappears when we switch to a bubble map.

 ![bubble]({{site.baseurl}}/img/course6/lesson1/bubble.gif)

-One disadvantage to keep in mind is that we humans do not generally estimate symbol size well!
+One disadvantage to keep in mind is that humans do not generally estimate symbol size very well.
 For example, is the big dot below 12 or 18 times larger than the small one?
+How do the areas compare?

 ![larger_dot]({{site.baseurl}}/img/course6/lesson1/larger.png)